bknox83/knoxstringing-website/README.md

 - **Docker** & **Docker Compose** — Nginx and Cloudflare Tunnel in containers.
 - **Nginx** — static files (gzip, caching).
 - **cloudflared** — [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) to expose the site without opening ports.

 ---

+## Code of conduct

+Participation in this project (issues, pull requests, discussions) is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

+---